computational-linguistics-class/computational-linguistics-class.github.io/assignment4.md

 <!--- Baseline description is a placeholder --->
 The baseline system for this section represents words using a term-context matrix `M` of size `|V| x D`, where `|V|` is the size of the vocabulary and D=500.
 Each feature corresponds to one of the top 500 most-frequent words in the corpus.
 The value of matrix entry `M[i][j]` gives the number of times the context word represented by column `j` appeared within W=3 words to the left or right of the word represented by row `i` in the corpus.
 Using this representation, the baseline system clusters each paraphrase set using K-means.

+While experimenting, write out clusters for the dev input to `dev_output_features.txt` and use the `evaluate.py` script to compare against the provided `dev_output.txt`.

 Implementing the baseline will score you a B, but why not try and see if you can do better?
-You might try experimenting with different features, for example:
+You might try experimenting with different features, for example (the first two will require rebuilding the cooccurrence matrix, but you are experts at that by now):

 * What if you reduce or increase `D` in the baseline implementation?
 * Does it help to change the window `W` used to extract contexts?